-In a sort-of prologue sequence we, the audience, are brought up to speed.
-After Ariel and Eric have been married for a year, they're gifted with a daughter they name Melody.
-All is well and good until Ursula's sister, Morgana, crashes the birthday celebration and holds the baby princess hostage in return for Triton's trident.
-Morgana's attack is foiled, but in the aftermath Ariel decides that the best thing to do is to isolate Melody completely from the ocean world and her Atlantican heritage.1
+In a prologue sequence, Ariel and Eric are celebrating their daughter Melody, who they bring out in a ship to present to King Triton and the other merfolk.
+All is well and good until Ursula's sister, Morgana, crashes the party and takes the baby princess hostage in return for Triton's trident.
+Morgana's attack is foiled, but in the aftermath Ariel decides that the best thing to do is to isolate Melody completely from the ocean world and never tell her about her Atlantican heritage.

-A massive wall is built around Ariel and Eric's castle, effectively cutting it off from the sea.
-Melody herself grows up having been banned from ever entering the ocean.
+A massive wall is built around Ariel and Eric's castle, effectively cutting it off from the sea, while Melody herself grows up having been banned from ever entering the ocean.
 But Melody is not her mother's daughter for nothing and gets around this, exploring the ocean whenever she gets the chance.
-She also befriends Sebastian2 in her exploration, but has no idea of his significance in her mother's life.
-Eventually Ariel's protectiveness causes Melody to snap, and she runs away and bumps into none other than Morgana.
+She also befriends Sebastian in her exploration, but has no idea of his significance in her mother's life.
+Eventually Ariel's protectiveness proves too much, and Melody runs away and bumps into none other than Morgana.
 Morgana, using what little of Ursula's magic she has been able to save, gives Melody the chance to be a mermaid forever, if she could only do a teensy weensy little favour: steal Triton's trident.
-3 Thusly begins Melody's haphazard adventure as a mermaid, gaining a few friends and learning a few lessons along the way.